ludocode/onramp/docs/virtual-machine.md

 ## Version History

-Version 2: Added syscall table, replacing exit address in PIT.
+Version 2: Added syscall table, replacing the exit address in the PIT (an address that was assigned to `rip` to exit the program.).
 Removed `sys` instruction.
 Renamed `halt` syscall to `exit`.
 Added `panic` syscall.

 Version 1: Replaced `cmpu` instruction with `ltu`.
 (The `cmpu` instruction took a destination register and two source mix-type bytes.
 It performed a three-way comparison between the sources.
 It placed 1 in the register if the first source argument was greater than the second; 0xFFFFFFFF if the first was less than the second; and 0 if the source arguments matched.)